kcdodd/partis-pyproj/design/issues.md

 ---

-## Issue 2 — editable root: global cache location, and non-atomic rebuild

-Two defects in the same directory (`pyproj.editable_root`), addressed together because the first changes where the second's staging/rename happens.

-### 2a — editable root is global, keyed only by package name/version/python
+## Issue 2 — editable root is global, keyed only by package name/version/python

 **Where:** `pyproj.py:208-210`.